allquixotic/encuum/README.md

 ## Development Status

+I plan to continue supporting/working on this until Enjin is shut down at the end of April, 2023, after which a tool like this will be of no use to anyone.

+If you have any problems, please [file an issue](https://github.com/allquixotic/encuum/issues).

 ### Forums

-[x] Extracting the list of forum categories
+ - [x] Extracting the list of forum categories
-[x] Extracting the list of subforums
+ - [x] Extracting the list of subforums
-[x] Extracting the list of threads
+ - [x] Extracting the list of threads
-[x] Extracting each forum post, its content and its metadata [x] Support to stop an extraction and view the incomplete extracted data using SQLite tools [ ] Support to resume a stopped forum extraction
+ - [x] Extracting each forum post, its content and its metadata
+ - [x] Support to stop an extraction and view the incomplete extracted data using SQLite tools
+ - [ ] Support to resume a stopped forum extraction
-[ ] Support to update a forum extraction with just the changes [ ] Saving images, not just links to the images
+ - [ ] Support to update a forum extraction with just the changes
+ - [ ] Saving images, not just links to the images

 ### Other Enjin features

-[ ] Saving users
+ - [ ] Saving users
-[ ] Saving wikis
+ - [ ] Saving wikis
-[ ] Saving applications (to join a site)
+ - [ ] Saving applications (to join a site)
-[ ] Saving private messages
+ - [ ] Saving private messages
-[ ] Saving News posts (via the Enjin News module)
+ - [ ] Saving News posts (via the Enjin News module)
-[ ] Saving Gallery images/media
+ - [ ] Saving Gallery images/media
-[ ] Saving Minecraft-specific stuff (unlikely to be done by @allquixotic) [ ] Saving Shop-specific stuff (unlikely to be done by @allquixotic)
+ - [ ] Saving Minecraft-specific stuff (unlikely to be done by @allquixotic)
+ - [ ] Saving Shop-specific stuff (unlikely to be done by @allquixotic)

 ### Code features
-[x] Support for wait-and-retry when Enjin API times out or fails [x] Proxy support
+ - [x] Support for wait-and-retry when Enjin API times out or fails
+ - [x] Proxy support
-[ ] Refactoring
+ - [ ] Refactoring
-[ ] Bug fixing
+ - [ ] Bug fixing

 # Known Issues